-The system runs database maintenance jobs automatically on a daily and weekly basis.
-The maintenance jobs help to optimize large scale deployments with running bulk operations during off-hours and periodically reorganizing indices on the database tables.
-The database maintenance runs as standard SQL Server jobs on SQL Server Standard and Enterprise Editions and executed by the Verba Web Application service in case of SQL Server Express Edition (where jobs are not supported).
+The system runs database maintenance jobs automatically on a daily basis and moves records every 15 minutes from the small temporary tables to the final tables.
+The maintenance jobs help to optimize large-scale deployments by running bulk operations during off-hours and periodically reorganizing indexes on the database tables.
+The database maintenance runs as standard SQL Server jobs on SQL Server Standard and Enterprise Editions and is executed by the Verba Web Application service in the case of SQL Server Express Edition (where jobs are not supported).
 The SQL Server jobs are created during install time by the installer running specific SQL scripts.
 To run these scripts, the installer requires specific permissions on the SQL Server.
 For more information see SQL Server requirements.

 The built-in maintenance jobs provide the following features: